hey-johnnypark/fb-messages-to-json/README.md

 Simple [nodejs](http://nodejs.org) utility that converts messages exported from Facebook as HTML into convenient JSON format.

 ## Facebook export
 Facebook allows you to export your user data including all messages.
-In order to download a copy of yur data go to your Facebook account settings and click *"Download a copy of your Facebook data."*.
+In order to download a copy of your data go to your Facebook account settings and click *Download a copy of your Facebook data*.
 This will start a process that could take a while.
 You will be notified by E-Mail after this is done.
 Download the archive and unzip it.
-The file *"messages.htm"* is located in the *html* subfolder.
+The file *messages.htm* is located in the *html* subfolder.

 ## Node dependencies
 + [cheerio](https://github.com/MatthewMueller/cheerio)